-District of Columbia Intellectual/Developmental Disabilities (DC I/DD)
+District of Columbia Intellectual and Developmental Disabilities Services (DC I/DD)

 Administrative Office Address: 7505 Greenway Center, Suite 201, Greenbelt, MD 20770